-In 2012, Mail.Ru group decided to create a subsidiary called My.com to work on US market.
+In 2012, the Mail.Ru group decided to create a subsidiary called My.com to work on the U.S. market.
 I led the process of creating the design for productivity apps and overall mobile app style for the new brand.

-I've sketched app's main screens in a search for great UX solutions.
+I sketched the app's main screens in a search for great UX solutions.
 After dozens of iterations, I came with something like this.

-I was aware of current design trends in mobile apps.
-So I knew that flat design is taking over at a hyper speed.
-Flat Design style works great with the visual language we have set previously for the big web—a lot of whitespaces with the juicy red logo and sexy outline icons.
-A perfect recipe for modern iPhone app!
+I was aware of current design trends in mobile apps, so I knew that flat design was taking over.
+The flat design style works great with the visual language we have set previously for the big web—a lot of white space with the juicy red logo and sexy outline icons.
+A perfect recipe for a modern iPhone app!

-My.com will have a portfolio of mobile apps so we have to be sure this new style works well with them too.
-These are just concepts so final apps can differ from them.
+My.com had a portfolio of mobile apps, so we had to be sure this new style worked well with them, too.
+These were just concepts, so the final apps may have differed from them.

 I tried hard to find a unique look for our product portfolio.
-Of course, there always been similar designs with white menu bars and minimal visual styling.
-But they weren't mainstream.
-So by the end of May, we've been proud to stand out of the crowd.
+Of course, there were similar designs with white menu bars and minimal visual styling, but they weren't mainstream.
+By the end of May, we were proud to stand out from the crowd.

-Until iOS7 was announced on June 10th.
-Now it was a visual language for one of most popular mobile platforms where we wanted to launch our first apps.
+iOS7 was announced on June 10th.
+It was a visual language for one of most popular mobile platforms where we wanted to launch our first apps.
 Yikes!
-I have explored alternative approaches to app styling.
-But after taking a break to think again we got back to our initial vision.
+I explored alternative approaches to app styling, but eventually we returned to our initial vision.

 This one we loved the most.
-It's clean and modern, focused and uncluttered.
-It also has emotion and personality because of sexy icons, juicy color accents, and lively Ul animations.
+It was clean and modern, focused and uncluttered.
+It also had emotion and personality because of sexy icons, juicy color accents, and lively Ul animations.

-That's where you can make users happy and have fun yourself.
-Engaging interactions is where mobile design is going actively right now and where it always should have been.
+That's where the designer can make users happy and have fun.
+Engaging interactions is where mobile design is going and where it always should have been.

-To compensate for visual minimalism we needed emotions in details.
-We also wanted to make icons a part of My.com identity—they look like written by hand and this makes them more human.
+To compensate for visual minimalism, we needed emotions in the details.
+We also wanted to make icons a part of the My.com identity—they looked as if they were written by hand, and this made them more human.

 ↑ Back to top ↑